ivan-gritsenko/task-master/README.md

 # Task-Master Application

-Task-Master is a simple yet powerful task management application built using React and TypeScript.
+Task-Master is a simple yet powerful task management application built using **React**, **TypeScript** and **Bulma**.
 This project allows users to add, delete, and update tasks, with data being saved and managed via an API.
 Designed to enhance productivity and organization, Task-Master is perfect for individuals and teams looking to efficiently manage their tasks and to-dos.

 ## Features:
 - Add Tasks: Create new tasks with ease.